Cost to Paint a House (Exterior)

 There are a number of factors that can influence the price of painting a house exterior.

-Firstly, size.
-Depending on the type and style of house, it can drastically increase the cost of getting the exterior of a house professionally painted.
+Depending on the type and style of house, the size of the property can drastically increase the cost of getting the exterior of a house professionally painted.
 A terraced house costs can start from £550, whereas a large detached house can cost as much as £1,500.

 The state of the exterior of the house will also play a big part in the cost, as if the exterior needs fixing - such as filling cracks and replacing render - it will bump up the cost even more.
-Typically repointing costs between £600 to £1,500 for a 30m2 brick wall.
+Typically if you wish to repoint brick walls on a house, as an example a 30m2 wall normally costs between £600 to £1,500.

 If you have any garden maintenance that you want to complete to finish off the exterior, you should also budget for this.
-Garden maintenance fees depend on the extent of work needed, but range from £14 to £25 per hour.
+The cost of hiring a gardener will depend on the extent of work needed, but fees generally range from £14 to £25 per hour, although this will be higher in areas such as London.

 Additional House Exterior Painting Costs